 Once the lobster was cleaned, the hardest part was out of the way.
 To finish the rest of the dish, we crushed two Italian red chilis in our Alessi chili crusher and minced three cloves of garlic (we use a chef’s knife like this or this) and cut 1 cup of cherry tomatoes in half (for this it’s safer to use a utility knife like this or this).
 Once everything was prepped, this came together really quickly.

 We added enough olive oil to just coat the bottom of our go-to saute pan, along with the garlic and chili pepper, and heated it over medium heat.
 Starting the garlic and chilis in cold oil allows more time to infuse the oil as it heats.
 At the same time, we brought a large pot of salted water to a boil, dropped in the linguine, and set a timer for 8 minutes.
 Once the garlic and chilis were hot and sizzling, we added a splash of wine and the lobster heads and covered the pan until the pasta timer went off.
 To finish, we removed the lobster heads from the skillet, and added the pasta, along with a scant 1/4 cup of pasta water.

 To serve, we kept things simple with large white bowl and our Alessi pasta tongs.
 This pasta was amazing with a crisp Chardonnay.
 We can’t wait to make it again!

-- Get our Lobster Pasta recipe, plus our other most popular Italian summer recipes, by signing up for The Taste SF below.
+- Get our Lobster Pasta recipe, plus a book our other most popular Italian recipes, by signing up to be an insider at The Taste SF below.
 You'll receive updates and insider emails.